-We work with communities that are unwilling to be oppressed by an unjust structure of law that is created by, and favors, the largest economic powers.
-Together, we are creating a new movement — one that recognizes, secures, and protects the rights of all those living within a community.
+We work with communities unwilling to submit to oppression by an unjust structure of law that the largest economic powers have created in their own favor.
+Together, we are joining a movement — one that recognizes, secures, and protects the rights of all those living within a community.

 We have a democracy problem.
-We live under a system of laws that doesn’t care what we want as a community.— Thomas Linzey
+We live under a system of laws that doesn’t care what we want as a community.

 - State and Federal Preemption – There are laws that allow large corporations to force harmful activities into communities – despite community opposition.